fr33gaming/web102_prework/README.md

 Describe any challenges encountered while building the app.

 The Overall process was pretty simple.
-The portions that I found challenging was incorporating Javascript into the website.
+The portion that I found challenging was incorporating Javascript into the website.
 In the previous course we only touched the surface.
-One challenge that I experienced was being able to CSS to style various parts of the website.
+One challenge that I experienced was being able to apply CSS to style various parts of the website.
 When using some flexbox features I was met with unexpected results.
 It took me some time to play around with some things and get the results that I wanted.
+Eventually I think that I got the hang of Javascript and was able to produce excellent results.

 ## License